eangele1/Worship-List-Maker/README.md

 Finally, type this in:

     $ python WorshipListMaker.py
 The finished .docx file will be inside the same folder where the program is.
 Edit it in Microsoft Word for fine tuning.
-Additionally, if in your data some people have a new cellphone number, a file called "newNumbers.csv" will appear in the same place as the newly created .docx file.

 ## Aditional Notes

-To see the program in action, an example input has been included along with the program.
+• To see the program in action, an example input has been included along with the program.
 Just rename the file to "input.csv".
+• If in your data some people have a new cellphone number, a file called "newNumbers.csv" will appear in the same place as the newly created .docx file.
+• To make lists for different months, change your system calendar to the month desired, then revert once done.